tanyarajan/tanyarajan.github.io/_pages/research.md

 Long-term Follow-Up of the Malawi Family Planning Study (w/ Mahesh Karra and Daniel Maggio)

-Rural Employment and Seasonal Migration: A Study of MNREGA in Odisha, India (w/ Menna Bishop and Jack Glaser)
+Rural Employment and Seasonal Migration: A Study of NREGA in Odisha, India (w/ Menna Bishop and Jack Glaser)